Trauma is a word that is often used, but what does it actually mean and why is it important?

 Historic trauma can affect a person’s life in a number of negative ways if left untreated.
 The effects might include:

-• poor quality of sleep with nightmares or general unrest during the night.
-This will then increase anxiety,
+- Poor quality of sleep with nightmares or dreams about the event or events, or general unrest during the night.
+Poor sleep can then lead to increased anxiety,

-• becoming irritable, distant or cold in personal and professional relationships,
+- Becoming irritable, distant or cold in personal and professional relationships – avoiding connecting with anyone in order to stay safe.